Colonial Marine Vehicles: APCs and Tanks Of The USCM

 Besides their famous APC and the Power Loader, the Colonial Marines don't employ many ground-based vehicles.
-The Colonial Marine Technical Manual has introduced tanks and self-propelled guns, while the comics and Kenner toys have also brought to light a few new vehicles.
+The Colonial Marine Technical Manual has introduced tanks and self-propelled guns, while the Alien comics and Kenner toys have also brought to light a few new vehicles.
 This overview does not include mech suits as they have been covered by another list.

 M577 Armored Personnel Carrier

 The M577 APC is one of the most iconic symbols of the Colonial Marines, including the M41A Pulse Rifle and the UD-4 Dropship.
 The main purpose of the APC is to transport troops into and out of battle, but can also give supportive firepower.
 The roof turret is the vehicle's main weapon, and it's possible to move it to the back of the APC for a leaner height.
 The RE700 rotary canon is located in the front and offers a limited arc against infantry targets.
-Besides the sitting arrangments for the Colonial Marines and stores for their weapons, the inside mounts the command center for the commander.
+Besides the sitting arrangements for the Colonial Marines and stores for their weapons, the inside mounts the command center for the commander.
 It is not entirely clear who built the M577 APC-s, but some expanded universe signs point to Weyland-Yutani.